alphagov/calculators/README.md

 ```

 This script will create and configure an app on Heroku, push the __current branch__ and open the child-benefit-tax-calculator Calculator in the browser.

+## Additional information

+### Dependencies

+- [panopticon](https://github.com/alphagov/panopticon): this app sends data to panopticon to register URLs.
+- [rummager](https://github.com/alphagov/rummager): this app indexes its pages
+  for search via Rummager.

+### Search indexing

+- `bundle exec rake rummager:index_all` will send the data to Rummager for
+  indexing in search.